tonytregcdw/ansiblegoldbuild/README.md

   - Windows session hosts will be joined to an existing active directory domain

 - Session Host terraform provisioning.
-  - WS 2019 servers deployed into azure
+  - WS 2019 servers and win10 workstations deployed into azure
   - Virtual network and peering created so newly provisioned servers can see existing infrastructure
   - Public IPs presented and opened up for:
     - RDP(tcp3389)